-The ability to adequately utilise the data contained within both the Best Value Review of Older people's services and the Capacity Planning data, and convert it to viable options to achieve an effective challenge to the rise of the numbers of older people with complex needs will require staff commitment and time.
+The commissioning task starts with improvements to data collection and analysis.
+Going forward there is a pressing need to refine data collection systems that provide clear, unambiguous, local data that informs the cyclical commissioning process that this document is a key part of.
 Data from the Scottish Government Statistics Group provides comprehensive health and social care data for the CHCP as well as benchmarked data from other partnerships in Scotland.
 This is particularly relevant for the CHCP given social and economic profiles for the area and supports the delivery of an improved health improvement agenda and outcomes.
 Realising the potential of outcome based commissioning as described requires improving information recording and sharing between and within the NHS and the local authority and across CHCP services (including the systematic application of Single Shared Assessment and recording of the Care First information system).

-9.3.12 Performance Management
+9.2.11 Performance Management

 The National Performance Management Framework was introduced by the Scottish Government in December 2011 and builds on the outcomes based framework set out in 2007.
-It provides details of the 10 year vision clearly set out in terms of improving the measure of progress towards the National
+It provides details of the 10 year vision clearly set out in terms of improving the measure of progress towards the National Outcome agenda.

-Outcome agenda.
 Locally a suite of key performance indicators (KPIs) has been identified across all key areas for development.
-There is a range of outputs which are reported which will allow for more detailed analysis if trends and performance linked to public investment.
+There is a range of outputs which are r reported which will allow for more detailed analysis if trends and performance linked to public investment.
 These outputs represent a combination of statutory national indicators and locally determined indicators which reflect current commitments and demographics.
 The KPIs capture the national HEAT targets (Health Improvement, Efficiency, Access and Treatment) targets that are pertinent to older people's services within the CHCP.
 They also represent the agreed requirements within the Council Assurance and Improvement Plan to focus on local health and well-being priorities.
-The local Change Plan has specific outputs relating to hospital admissions, care home admissions and waiting times and respite.
-While these are specific to older people's services, they do also contribute to the corporate indicators for both parent organisations (including national waiting times).
 However, there is a need to ensure that internal and external systems are better able to produce data fit for a range of purposes including "live" data for reporting and more long term trend data to allow for planning and trend analysis.
-Work on the development of local qualitative outcomes is already being developed to augment all of the above.
-As a result, a set of locally agreed outcomes will be established and will form the basis on which commissioning of services is delivered and monitored.